//

 Linking with Jess from Essentially Jess for IBOT.

-43 Responses to “Another bend in my blogging journey”
+43 thoughts on “Another bend in my blogging journey

 1. It’s great that you’re finding your direction V. You write beautifully and you have a natural talent for amazing photography.
 Your posts (and photography) are always inspiring and perhaps it would make things easier on yourself if you could somehow combine the two. (…And I don’t see any reason why you can’t pursue your childhood fantasy!)